LangChain RAG: Build Document Q&A That Stays Grounded (2026)

 llm = ChatOpenAI(model="gpt-4o-mini", temperature=0)

-# Retriever: return top 4 most relevant chunks
+# Return the 4 most relevant chunks

 retriever = vectorstore.as_retriever(search_kwargs={"k": 4})